Glernfern Sanctuary Trustees

 Susan has a long and impressive track record in destination branding, marketing and sustainable tourism, here and internationally.
 She is inspired with the vision of Glenfern and to be able to direct her skills to support Glenfern as a beacon for leading edge practices in pest eradication programmes and protecting and nurturing biodiversity.
 She is passionate about encouraging people to support the important mahi going on at Glenfern and to contribute however they can, or simply to visit and stay at the accommodations there and enjoy yet another dimension of beautiful Aotea The Barrier.

-Rodney Taiaha Ngawaka
+Rodney Taiaha Ngawa

 Tangatakaitiaki o Aotea and all of the rohe o Ngatiwai is Rodney’s passion and he brings this passion to the mahi of Glenfern Trust and in particular in his words: ‘Bringing the wairua back to the taonga of Glenfern Sanctuary, the gateway to the predator fenced 240 hectare Kotuku Peninsula.
 Rodney is a leader for his iwi and hapu and on behalf of Ngati Rehua Ngati Wai ki Aotea brings his mana, experience and intense love of conservation, and protection of native flora and fauna to all of the Glenfern projects.
 Of many projects Rodney has worked in and contributes to, before returning to live in 2014 on Aotea he worked for the Ngatiawai Iwi Education unit as a storyteller, a mentor of young and old, and a cultural advisor and environmental te Ao Maori (Maori world view) educator in schools.
 Haere mai ki tenei mahi Rodney.